 With no estate or inheritance taxes, Ohio is a hands-off state in terms the allocation of your financial legacy.
 The rest of Ohio inheritance laws surrounding these topics are fairly typical, but the ins and outs of estate planning can still be rather complicated.
-So if you’re in need of some help, the SmartAsset matching tool can match you with financial advisors in your area who can provide expert guidance tailored to your specific needs.
+So if you’re in need of some help, a financial advisor could provide expert guidance tailored to your specific needs.
+Let’s break down the inheritance laws in Ohio.

 Does Ohio Have an Inheritance Tax or Estate Tax?